 - Back on the boat we will head off for some more great snorkelling in the famous wall on the east of Gam island before we sail overnight to an island nearby Sorong.

 D a y 1 0

-- We will wake up anchored in Sorong and have one last hearty breakfast on board of the Ombak Putih before venturing on our very last adventure in the Doom Island with a traditional transportation called Becak.
-During the First World War, the island served as an administrative center of Dutch Empire administration in West Papua, and continued to become the core of Sorong for some time before the city grew in mainland Papua.
+- We will wake up anchored in Sorong and have one last hearty breakfast on board of the Ombak Putih before venturing on our very last adventure in the Doom Island with traditional transportation called Becak.
+During the First World War, the island served as an administrative centre of Dutch Empire administration in West Papua and continued to become the core of Sorong for some time before the city grew in mainland Papua.
 During the Second World War, Japanese forces occupied and fortified the island, building a network of tunnels and bunkers.
 The island was attacked by American and Australian aircraft throughout the war.
 Following the war, a fishing station was briefly established on the island before it was moved to Manokwari.

 - After our little adventure, we will bid farewell to the ship and her crew.
 Our tenders will take you ashore for your transfer to the airport for your onward travel.